overwhelmed with to do list

 • Planning and Problem Solving

-When we look at ADHD through this lens, it becomes clear that ADHD is not in fact “just a kid thing,” and teens, women, and other adults deserve to be taken seriously and receive thorough assessment, support and treatment.
+When we look at ADHD through this lens, it becomes clear that ADHD is not in fact “just a kid thing,” and that teens, women, and other adults deserve to be taken seriously and receive thorough assessment, support and treatment.

 Traits that fall under “inattention” include difficulty self-directing organization, planning, problem solving and prioritization.
 They would also include time management and self-directed motivation.
 This can lead to difficulty sustaining attention and action over time, managing distractions, starting or returning to (completing) tasks, and forgetfulness.